 After entering their first Bumps race in 1831, the men of Clare rapidly made their mark, climbing to second place by the end of 1832.
-Sadly, this new found success was not to last.
-Clare dropped steadily over the following decade, reaching an all-time low of forty-first in 1845.
+Sadly, this new found success was not to last with Clare dropping steadily over the following decade, reaching an all-time low of forty-first in 1845.
 Twenty years of mediocre performance were followed by twenty better years, the Mays boat reaching fourth in 1886, the year before the Lent races began.
 However, it was to be nearly half a century before this position was reached again.

-Clare's first headship was in the 1939 Lents, and was followed by four successive Mays headships in the war years of 1941-44.
+Clare's men won The Ladies' Challenge Plate at Henley Royal Regatta in 1937 and their first headship followed soon thereafter in the Lents of 1939.
+This was followed by four successive Mays headships in the war years of 1941-44.
 Proof that success could also be gained in peacetime came with the Mays headship in 1949.
-This boat was stroked by David Jennens, Olympian and Clare's most successful rower.
-The boats maintained respectable positions in the first divisions through the 50s and 60s, culminating in a Lents headship in 1973.
+This boat was stroked by David Jennens: an Olympian and Clare's most successful men's rower.
+The men's boats maintained respectable positions in the first divisions through the 50s and 60s, culminating in a Lents headship in 1973.
 A period of good performances in the 70s and 80s was followed by a lean patch in the 90s, with both the Lents and Mays boats flirting with their second divisions on several occasions.